Exercise 5: Simply Typed Lambda Calculus with Type Reconstruction

 variable construction).
 You can use an

-which acts in many ways as the static part of a class, in Java terms.
-You can laterimport
+objectTypewhich acts in many ways as the static part of a class, in Java terms.
+You can laterimportthis functionality where you need it (as with packages). -

 You might define

-for the emtpy substitution and the empty list of constraints, since they might appear in more than one place. - Type scheme instantiation can be implemented using substitution.
+objectsfor the emtpy substitution and the empty list of constraints, since they might appear in more than one place. - Type scheme instantiation can be implemented using substitution.